-Are composed of a single layer of endothelial cells rolled up as a tube.
+Capillaries are composed of a single layer of endothelial cells rolled up as a tube .
 Capillaries permit and regulate metabolic exchange between blood and surrounding tissues.
 Capillaries are generally grouped into three histologic types, depending on the continuity of the endothelial cells and the external lamina.

-1. The continuous or somatic capillaries are characterized by the absence of fenestrae in their wall.
+1- The continuous, or somatic, capillaries are characterized by the absence of fenestrae in their wall.
 They are found in all types of muscle tissue, connective tissue, exocrine glands, and nervous tissue.

-2- The fenestrated or visceral capillaries are characterized by the presence of several circular transcellular openings in the endothelium membrane called fenestrae.
+2- The fenestrated, or visceral,capillaries are characterized by the presence of several circular openings in the endothelium membrane called fenestrae.
 Fenestrae are limited by the cell membrane.
 The basal lamina of the fenestrated capillaries is continuous.
+Found in organs with rapid interchange of substances between tissues and the blood, such as the kidneys, intestine, choroid plexus, and endocrine glands.